Tube Amp vs. Solid State: Which Is The Best Guitar Amp For Beginner

 - You are more than willing to put in the effort to ensure that the quality of your amp is maintained.
-You will need to replace the tubes on your guitar amp from time to time.
+You will need to replace the tubes on your guitar amp occasionally.
 You may also need to take the amp in for maintenance.

 - You want the loudest possible sound without compromising on the quality of your sound.

 - It is unlikely that you will ever venture beyond your bedroom or basement with your guitar.
-If you are playing as a hobby rather than as a way to drive yourself towards performing on the stage, then always opt for a solid state amp.
+If you are playing as a hobby rather than a way to drive yourself towards performing on the stage, then always opt for a solid-state amp.

 - You don’t have much money to spend.

-- If you are looking to gig from time to time, but you do not want an amp which is going to falter on you.
-As mentioned previously, with a tube amp you are going to need to replace your tubes.
-The last thing you want is for the sound quality to dwindle in the midst of a gig due to failing tubes.
-Obviously, top level guitarists will be able to get away with this as they have their own guitar technicians who will be able to deal with the issue quickly and efficiently.
+- If you are looking to gig from time to time but do not want an amp that will falter on you.
+As mentioned previously, with a tube amp, you will need to replace your tubes.
+The last thing you want is for the sound quality to dwindle amid a gig due to failing tubes.
+Top-level guitarists can get away with this as they have their guitar technicians who can deal with the issue quickly and easily.
 A starving musician, not so much.